kateolmstead/javascript-sdk/README.md

 ## Assumptions

 * We treat every player like a new player.
 In reality, **your game server should keep track of each player that joins your game and report attribution appropriately.**
 * The game store just has two items and everything is hard-coded.
 Yuck.
-We also share the store information with the client (JSON object dump) so that we can better understand the transaction taking place on the client side.
+We also share the store information with the client (JSON object dump) so that we can better understand the transaction that is taking place on the client side.
 Your implementation will likely be more data-driven, and should be more selective about what information is available to the web browser.

 Contact Support
 ===============

 If you have any questions or issues, please contact <a href="mailto:support@playnomics.com">support@playnomics.com</a>.